jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 2. **Lightweight pre-classification**
    - Produce per-image attributes such as:
-     - `scene_type`: `PORTRAIT / GROUP / FOOD / ELECTRONICS / DOCUMENT / SCREENSHOT / LANDSCAPE / OTHER`
+     - `scene_type`: `PEOPLE / FOOD / ELECTRONICS / DOCUMENT / SCREENSHOT / LANDSCAPE / OTHER`
      - `has_text`, `has_person`, `is_screenshot`, `is_document`
    - Models load once; support batch inference.